mitchellkrogza/nginx-ultimate-bad-bot-blocker/README.md

 The server_names_hash settings allows Nginx Server to load this very large list of domain names and IP addresses into memory.

-####Third Step:
+##Step 4:

 Open a site config file for Nginx (just one for now) and add the following lines.
-##### IMPORTANT: includes MUST be added within a server {} block otherwise you will get EMERG errors from Nginx
+##### VERY IMPORTANT: these includes MUST be added within a server {} block otherwise you will get EMERG errors from Nginx.

 - `include /etc/nginx/bots.d/blockbots.conf;`

 - `include /etc/nginx/bots.d/ddos.conf;`

-####Fourth Step:
+##Step 5:

-Make sure to edit the globalblacklist.conf file near the bottom there is a section to whitelist your own IP addresses.
+**Make sure to edit the globalblacklist.conf** file near the bottom there is a section to whitelist your own IP addresses.
 Please add all your own IP addresses there before putting this into operation.

-####Fifth Step:
+##Step 6:

 sudo nginx -t (make sure it returns no errors and if none then) sudo service nginx reload

-##Finally - Stopping Google Analytics 'ghost' spam
+##Stopping Google Analytics 'ghost' spam

 Simply using the Nginx blocker does not stop Google Analytics ghost referral spam because they are hitting Analytics directly and not always necessarily touching your website.